 To stay competitive and optimize cost over time you need to use latest technology to improve efficiency.

-Technology can be anything from a new and process equipment, condition monitoring tool or a new CMMS with less administration or automation like using an I-pad instead of paper based condition monitoring routes.
+Technology can be anything from a new process equipment, condition monitoring tool or a new CMMS with less administration or automation (for example, using an I-pad instead of paper based condition monitoring routes).

 4) The last major step is to know what is going on in your business on a daily to monthly basis.